minyk/goexpose/README.md

 * env - custom environment variables
 * shell - shell to run command with
+* output - set to `raw` to return the raw output of the shell script in the HTTP response (i.e. not wrapping it in JSON)
+* content_type - The `Content-Type` HTTP header to set, defaults to `application/json` if not specified
 * commands - list of commands to be called:
     * command - shell command to be run, interpolated (see Interpolation)
     * chdir - change directory before run command